flashbots/cvm-reverse-proxy/README.md

 - TDX support only, SEV-SNP can be added
 - uses edgeless systems [constellation](https://github.com/edgelesssys/constellation) codebase to provide attestation on Azure using MAA

+## Modes of operation

+Server
+- TCP/HTTP server with aTLS on the server side, to allow client verify the server measurement.
+- TCP/HTTP server that verifies the client (via client-side aTLS certificate).
+The measurement is passed along to the proxy target as header.

+Client
+- Client making a request, verifying server aTLS (supporting one or multiple whitelisted measurements).
+- Client making a request with a client-side aTLS cert.

+---

 ## proxy-server

 ### Command line arguments